itsuncheng/search_engine_java/README.md

 # Search Engine for HKUST
 This is a project we conducted for COMP4321: Search Engines for Web and Enterprise Data.
-We built a scraper and indexer in Java, and connect our system to a [RocksDB database](https://rocksdb.org/).
+We built a scraper and indexer in Java to index HKUST CS department's official page, and connected our system to a [RocksDB database](https://rocksdb.org/).
 We also built a frontend using [apache tomcat server](http://tomcat.apache.org/).

 ## Notes